smartobjectoriented/soo/doc/source/specifications/ME/SOO.blind/SOO.blind.rst

 SOO.blind
 =========
-This document aims at describing the SOO.Blind role, use-cases and architecture.
+This document aims at describing the **SOO.Blind** role, use-cases and architecture.

-SOO.blind propose
+SOO.blind purpose
 =================
+The main purpose of **SOO.blind** is to interact with a blind.
+The blind is accessed through the KNX bus using a Kberry838.
+The blind is controlled using an EnOcean switch which allows to perform basic actions like UP, DOWN and STOP.
+A more complete control of the blind will be achieved using the SOO android application.

 SOO.blind architecture
 ======================
+The figure below shows the general architecture and components used in the SOO environnement by the ME to interact with the hardware.

 .. image:: /img/specifications/MEs/SOO.blind.drawio.png